flavienbwk/book-devops/eng/README.md

 However, this architecture requires advanced tools to maintain hundreds of intercommunicating microservices.
 DevOps teams facilitate the implementation of such architectures.
 For instance, they provide developers with application templates (_boilerplates_) containing everything needed to kick-start a microservices application on its own infrastructure.

-#### Serverless Architectures and Functions as a Service
+#### Serverless architectures and functions as a service

-To enable fine scaling on isolated functionalities, so-called "serverless" architectures (or _serverless_ in English) have emerged.
+To enable fine scaling on isolated functionalities, so-called "serverless" architectures have emerged.
 The advantage of a _serverless_ architecture over traditional micro-services approaches is multifaceted:

 - No longer having to manage the underlying infrastructure
 - Only pay when the service is used